NateEag/how-i-code/drafts/deployment.rst

 trick to change its docroot for fully robust releases: http://blog.moertel.com/posts/2005-08-22-how-to-change-symlinks-atomically.html

-A week or two ago, as I pondered how the release process for Scriptlighter.com should work, I realized I was dead wrong.
+As I pondered how the release process for Scriptlighter.com should work, I realized I was dead wrong.

 Using that trick to change a project's docroot should mean no requests get lost.